TrivadisPF/platys-modern-data-platform/modern-data-platform-stack/static-data/documentation/services/timescaledb.md

 # Timescale

+An open-source time-series SQL database optimized for fast ingest and complex queries.
+Packaged as a PostgreSQL extension.

 **[Website](https://www.timescale.com/)** | **[Documentation](https://docs.timescale.com/)** | **[GitHub](https://github.com/timescale/timescaledb)**

+### How to enable?

 ```
 platys init --enable-services TIMESCALDEB
 platys gen
 ```

+### How to use it?

 ```
 docker exec -it timescaledb psql -U timescaledb